Hoan Kiem Lake: Iconic Spot in the Heart of Hanoi

 Visit Ngoc Son Temple, a cultural gem on Hoan Kiem Lake.

-A quick stop to admire Turtle Tower, standing proudly in the middle of Hoan Kiem Lake, is a must.
-This tower is one of the most iconic landmarks in Hanoi and symbolizes the city's connection to Vietnamese history.
-The tower is especially stunning at sunrise or sunset when its silhouette against the golden or purple skies makes for a breathtaking sight.
+Turtle Tower Hoan Kiem Lake is one of the most iconic landmarks in Hanoi and symbolizes the city's connection to Vietnamese history.
+Turtle Tower Hanoi is especially stunning at sunrise or sunset when its silhouette against the golden or purple skies makes for a breathtaking sight.
 If you’re into photography, this is a spot you can’t miss-its serenity and the backdrop of the calm waters make it a perfect subject for your camera.

 Capture Turtle Tower’s reflection shimmering in Hoan Kiem Lake at sunset.